Contributing#

 For more details see Adding a New Gallery Example.

-If you have a dataset that you need for your gallery example, add it to pyvista/vtk-data and follow the directions there.
-You will then need to add a new function to download the dataset pyvista/examples/downloads.py.
+If you have a dataset that you want to feature or want to include as part of a full gallery example, add it to pyvista/vtk-data and follow the directions there.
+You will then need to add a new function to download the dataset in pyvista/examples/downloads.py.
 This might be as easy as:

 >>> from pyvista import examples